CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection: Conclusion

-In conclusion, this paper's results, based on appropriate metrics, contribute significantly to further investigations and advancements in time series anomaly detection, particularly on datasets like WADI and KPI.
+Our results, based on appropriate metrics, contribute significantly to further investigations and advancements in TSAD, particularly on datasets like WADI and KPI.
 By employing the correct evaluation metrics, such as the conventional F1 score without point adjustment and AU-PR, this research provides a solid foundation for assessing the performance of future models in this field.
-The findings presented herein enable researchers to benchmark their models effectively and compare their results against established standards.
-Reliable evaluation metrics and validated results serve as valuable resources, driving progress and innovation in time series anomaly detection research.
+The findings presented herein enable researchers to benchmark their models and compare their results against established standards.
+Reliable evaluation metrics and validated results serve as valuable resources, driving innovation in TSAD research.